 THIS PREDICTION WAS MADE 2/12/19.
 Regrettably, I was wrong on the timing, but I do stand by the prediction.
 For the current situation, see KATRIN experiment news under the news tab.

-The possibility of speeds faster than light was ruled out by Albert Einstein in his original paper on relativity.
-Despite Einstein’s assertion, George Sudarshan and colleagues O.M.P.
-Bilaniuk and V. K. Deshpande showed in 1962 how faster-than-light particles now called tachyons might exist based on an extension of Einstein’s theory.
+The possibility of speeds faster than light was ruled out by Albert Einstein in his original paper on relativity at least for particles whose speed was initially slower than light.
+George Sudarshan and colleagues O.M.P.
+Bilaniuk and V. K. Deshpande showed in 1962 how particles that were always faster-than-light now called tachyons might exist without violating Einstein’s theory.
 Without any sighting of such beasts in over half a century, most physicists are extremely skeptical, especially after a retracted report by a CERN group in 2011.
 Now an experiment at the Karlsruhe Institute of Technology in Germany known as KATRIN should give a definitive result when it measures the mass of the antineutrino with ten times the accuracy of previous experiments.
 If they find an imaginary value for the mass, or a negative value for its square, that would indicate the antineutrino is a faster-than-light tachyon.
 An imaginary mass is nonsensical for objects that can be placed at rest on a scale, but for antineutrinos their mass is found indirectly by counting the numbers of electrons emitted with different energies in nuclear beta decay – a process in which an antineutrino is also emitted.

 Artwork is by Sandbox Studio, Chicago with Corinne Mucha and appeared in Symmetry Magazine.